Newsflash: Melbourne safety testing lab now commissioned and A2LA accredited! Click here for more details.

 - Ball pressure test

 - AS 60529 Degree of protection IP excluding IP5X and IP6X

 - AS/NZS 4665.1 for Performance of external power supplies

-For a detailed list of the products we are NATA accredited to test please refer to the following links:
+For a detailed list of our accreditation scopes please refer to the following links:

 Safety Inspections and Audits